-Ulrich L. Lehner (Dr. theol., University of Regensburg 2005), [Historical], specializes in the study of Religious History and Historical Theology from the late 15th to the early 19th century, especially the so called Catholic Reformation/Catholic Reform.
+Ulrich L. Lehner (Dr. theol., University of Regensburg 2005; Dr. phil. habil.
+(History), CEU Budapest, 2015), specializes in the study of Religious History and Historical Theology from the late 15th to the early 19th century, especially the so called Catholic Reformation/Catholic Reform.
 Dr. Lehner is an internationally recognized expert of Early Modern Religious History and Theology.
 He was Member/Herodotus Fellow of the Princeton Institute of Advanced Studies, School of Historical Studies (2009), inaugural fellow of the Notre Dame Institute of Advanced Study/University (2010), fellow of the International Research Center for Comparative History of Religious Orders, Germany (2008), and research fellow of the Earhart Foundation (2013).
 He was also a member of the Andrew Mellon Research Group (History) “Religion Across the Disciplines” of the University of Notre Dame (2011-2012).
 In 2013 he was elected a member of the European Academy of Arts and Sciences, category “World Religions.”

 Lehner has written four books, Historia Magistra.
 Beiträge zur Archivgeschichte des Kollegiatstifts Straubing (Nordhausen: Bautz, 2003), Kant’s Concept of Providence (Leiden and Boston: Brill, 2007), and most recently Enlightened Monks.
 The German Benedictines, 1740-1803 (Oxford University Press: 2011; paperback: 2013), and Monastic Prisons and Torture Chambers.
 Crime and Punishment in European Monasteries, 1600-1800 (Eugene/OR: Cascade Books, 2013).
 Enlightened Monks was awarded the 2012 Gilmary Shea Award of the American Catholic Historical Association for the "most distinguished and original" book on the history of the Catholic Church published in 2010/11.
 He is currently finishing a book on “Catholic Reform.
 A Global History, 1740-1800”.

-Lehner works currently on three book projects, namely a history of Catholic exegesis, a book on confessionally mixed monasteries in Early Modern Times, and a book on the moral improvements of the clergy following the Council of Trent.
+Lehner works currently on three book projects, namely a history of Catholic women in the Age of Enlightenment, a handbook on women spiritualities in the Enlightenment, and a book on Catholicism and Nazi-ideology.

 Together with Jeffrey Burson he has co-edited a collection of 25 essays on the diverse intellectual landscape of Catholic Enlightenment, Enlightenment in Catholic Europe.
 A Transnational History (University of Notre Dame Press: 2014).